 Undertaking research for industry clients, the public sector and the academic community, to explore and better understand how innovation can improve legal service delivery and access to justice; and,

 Engaging in collaborative research and development through partnership with stakeholders in order to capitalise on the benefits of innovative approaches to legal practice.

 The Legal Innovation Centre is at the forefront of understanding and facilitating the innovation of legal services.
 We welcome opportunities for collaboration, partnership and knowledge-exchange, and look forward to working with you to enhance the work of the legal services profession and to promote access to justice.

-Dr Niall McCarroll has been employed as Research Associate in the Legal Innovation Centre from September 2016, specialising in Legal Language Identification Intelligence.
-He has been working with Allen and Overy on a research project on atomisation of fact-checking legal documents.
+Dr Niall McCarroll is a Research Fellow and Co-Director of the Legal Innovation Centre.
+He specialises in Legal Language Identification Intelligence.
+He has been working with Allen & Overy LLP on a research project on automation of fact-checking legal documents.

 Jane Hollway is Co-Director of the Legal Innovation Centre and a Corporate/Project Finance lawyer.
 She qualified as a solicitor in 1997, having spent training periods in the Dublin and Brussels offices of top tier Irish corporate firm, McCann FitzGerald.
 She was Partner in its Project Finance Group, before joining Arthur Cox as Partner to lead its Projects Team in Belfast.
 She has extensive transactional and regulatory experience, prior to joining the University.

 Dr William Duffy joined the Legal Innovation Centre in 2021, with a specialism in machine learning and pattern recognition.
 He will be working with Allen & Overy on a research project related to legal document analysis.